 Interactive Brokers will be the custodian of your account, which means that they are responsible for the safekeeping of your assets - Motley Fool Wealth Management only directs the trading activity within your account and doesn't hold your assets directly.

-Foolish Personalized Portfolios are set up exclusively through Interactive Brokers.
-After meeting extensively with multiple other brokerages, Motley Fool Wealth Management partnered with Interactive Brokers as the custodian and broker for our Personalized Portfolios based on a combination of their low-cost trading fees and their ability to quickly and efficiently execute trades.
+Foolish Personal Portfolios are set up exclusively through Interactive Brokers.
+After meeting extensively with multiple other brokerages, Motley Fool Wealth Management partnered with Interactive Brokers as the custodian and broker for our Personal Portfolios based on a combination of their low-cost trading fees and their ability to quickly and efficiently execute trades.

 No - FDIC insurance applies specifically to banks and bank deposits.
-Your Personalized Portfolio is an investment brokerage account that will be subject to market fluctuations.
+Your Personal Portfolio is an investment brokerage account that will be subject to market fluctuations.

 Customer securities accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC"), which protects consumers against the failure of a broker dealer.

 For more information about SIPC and answers to frequently asked questions (such as how SIPC works, what is protected, how to file a claim, etc.), please refer to the following websites:

 Foolish Personal Portfolios can only be held at Interactive Brokers.
 You will need to transfer your account to IB before we can start managing it for you.
 However, in most cases, you can simply transfer your current securities into the Fool Wealth managed account without liquidating them first.
 If you have questions about which securities can and can’t be transferred, give us a call at 844-408-4391 and our team of experts can guide you through the process.